 Meghan’s mission is to empower individuals, teams and entrepreneurial organizations to thrive.
 Meghan is passionate about facilitating positive change with the individuals and organizations she works with.
 Meghan founded The Kirwin Group Inc. in 2004 and in her role as mentor, coach and facilitator has focused on building thriving workplaces.
 Meghan developed the Vitality at Work brand with a single focus of supporting individuals and organizations to realize their full potential through the application of positive psychology.

 Meghan has completed a Masters of Science in Applied Positive Psychology from the University of East London, England, one of the leading universities in the field of positive psychology and a Masters in Business Administration from Laurier specializing in Leadership and Organizational Behaviour.
 She also completed a Certificate in Applied Positive Psychology (CAPP) from the Wholebeing Institute, where she studied under Dr. Tal Ben Shahar from Harvard University.

 Robert Rosales is the founder of Lead Academy, a coaching and business consultancy that supports individuals and organizations eager to realize their full potential.
 He is passionate about applying science-based positive leadership practices that support human and financial performance in organizations by optimizing the way people lead, connect and perform.

 Leveraging over twenty years of senior management experience at leading financial institutions and extensive education in positive psychology, Robert is known as a source of inspiration and a catalyst for positive lasting behavioural change.

 Robert is currently an instructor in positive psychology and positive organizational scholarship with Universidad Tecmilenio in Mexico and a former instructor -and alumni- of the Master of Applied Positive Psychology Program at the University of Pennsylvania in Philadelphia.

 Raised in Spain and Switzerland, Robert is a graduate of the Université de Genève with a bachelor in Political Science and an Executive MBA.

-Robert's top signature strengths are zest, perspective, curiosity, humor, and perseverance.
+Robert's top signature strengths are zest, perspective, curiosity, humour, and perseverance.